top of page

 Conclusion

 Overall, adding a digital component or an online component to the foreign language classroom creates an enhanced learning experience for L2 learners.
 The literature supports the advantages of a blended learning environment for the purpose of teaching a foreign language.
-The research authors all agree that there are many benefits from adding an online component including the development of a growth mindset in students who see instant progress and learn to believe that they are capable of learning a second language through effort expended.
-The instant gratification seen in content gamification helps in the training of students into the growth mindset and delivers increased participation, motivation, and self confidence.
+The research authors all agree that there are many benefits from adding an online component, including the development of a growth mindset in students who see instant progress and believe that they are capable of learning a second language through effort expended.
+The instant gratification seen in content gamification helps in the training of students into the growth mindset and delivers increased participation, motivation, and self-confidence.

 References: